Luka Jovic joins Real Madrid: Striker seals €70m switch from Eintracht Frankfurt on six-year contract | Goal.com

 His return of 27 goals in 47 appearances attracted plenty of attention, with Real one of several sides to cast admiring glances in his direction.

-Those at the Santiago Bernabeu have now won the race for a prized signature, with Jovic tied to a deal through to the summer of 2025.
+Those at the Santiago Bernabeu have now won the race for the forward's signature, with Jovic tied to a deal through to the summer of 2025.

 A brief statement from the Liga giants on their official website read: "Real Madrid CF and Eintracht Frankfurt have agreed to the transfer of player Luka Jovic, pending a medical examination.